Journal of the Association of Medical Microbiology and Infectious Disease Canada

 Louis Valiquette (Sherbrooke)

 Pediatric ID Notes

 Peter Daley (St. John's)

 Instructions to Authors

 The Official Journal of the Association of Medical Microbiology and Infectious Disease Canada (JAMMI) is an open access publication that is owned by, and serves as the official journal of, the Association of Medical Microbiology and Infectious Disease Canada.
 It will consider for publication original papers, controlled clinical trials, review articles, and case reports concerning all aspects of infectious disease.
 Papers on ethics and political issues affecting practice, as well as letters to the editor for discussion of contemporary issues, are also welcomed.
 The Journal is pleased to accept articles in both English and French.
 Manuscripts are received with the understanding that they are submitted solely to JAMMI and that none of the material contained in the manuscripts has been published previously or is under consideration for publication elsewhere, excluding abstracts.
-Readers are permitted to reuse, distribute, and reproduce articles published in the Journal, provided that the original work is properly cited and the reuse is restricted to non-commercial purposes.
-To obtain permission for commercial reuse of material published in the Journal, please contact the publisher at firstname.lastname@example.org.
+For their own personal use, readers are free to read, download, print, search, or link to the full texts of JAMMI.
+Some restrictions do apply to the reuse and sharing of the content published.
+For permissions information please contact the publisher at firstname.lastname@example.org.
 Written approval by the appropriate human and animal ethics review committee must be stated in the manuscript.
 Statements and opinions are the responsibility of the authors.
 JAMMI subscribes to the guidelines for reporting of randomized clinical trials published as the CONSORT statement (JAMA 1996;276:637–639).
 Authors are advised to review this document if they are preparing and submitting randomized clinical trials for consideration for publication.